Skip to main content

 • Set/un-set selected cells as allowed to be hidden.
 This can be used to mark cells to hide before producing a pdf to turn in.

-• Set/un-set selected cells to hide code before printing.
+• Set/un-set selected cells to collapse code before printing.

-• Set/un-set selected cells to hide code in JPSL.
+• Set/un-set selected cells to collapse code in JPSL.

-• Temporarily highlight each kind of "hidden/hide" cell.
+• Temporarily highlight each kind of cell marked for hiding or code collapse.

 Typical workflow

-Work in a virtual environment that includes this tool plus all the tools the students will have access to.
-This is probably best done using the JPSLInstructor pseudo package.
-If you want to do this in pieces see Installation for information on setting up a virtual environment and installing just this package.
+Work in a virtual environment that includes this tool plus all the tools the students will have access to (see Install).

-1. Start the jupyter notebook server (from the command line jupyter notebook).
+1. Start the jupyter notebook server (from the command line use jupyter lab or jupyter notebook).

 3. Build the exercise including instructions, examples, tables (use the menu) and imports.